English translation

 The City of Reykjavík is both the largest municipality and workplace in Iceland.
-We have over 450 diverse work locations, where approximately 11,000 individuals are employed.
+We have over 450 diverse work locations, with approximately 11,000 employees.
 Our goal is to be a workplace that attracts skilled and passionate individuals who work for the benefit of city residents.

 The City of Reykjavík employs about 11,000 people in eight core departments, each with its own characteristics and priorities.